 Discover our full range of health benefit guides and read more about popular diets.
 Looking for some more allergy advice?
-Check out our 10 foods to support your seasonal allergies and 9 natural approaches to help you through allergy season.
+Check out our 10 foods to support your seasonal allergies and 10 natural approaches to help you through allergy season.

 When is histamine a problem?

-Ideally, work with a registered dietician to remove foods that are high in histamine or histamine-releasing.
-Using a food diary, you will be advised to record your reaction to foods as you slowly reintroduce them, while carefully assessing tolerance levels and considering other relevant factors.
-Guided by your dietician and following this initial assessment, you will be able to establish a long-term eating plan that is balanced and suitable for your needs.
+Ideally, work with a registered dietician to minimise foods that are high in histamine or histamine-releasing.
+Using a food diary, record your reaction to foods as you slowly reintroduce them, while carefully assessing your tolerance levels and considering other relevant factors.
+Over time and guided by your dietician, you’ll be able to establish a long-term eating plan that is balanced and appropriate for your needs.

 To help get you started, here are some common foods and their likely histamine effects.
 You should be aware that histamine levels may vary, so this is given for guidance only: